Berengaria of Castile: Queen of Castile

-In 1222, Berengaria intervened anew in favor of her son, achieving the ratification of the Convention of Zafra, thereby making peace with the Laras by arranging the marriage of Mafalda, daughter and heiress of the Lord of Molina, Gonzalo Pérez de Lara, to her own son and King Ferdinand's brother, Alfonso.
+In 1222, Berengaria achieved the ratification of the Convention of Zafra, thereby making peace with the Laras by arranging the marriage of Mafalda, daughter and heiress of the Lord of Molina, Gonzalo Pérez de Lara, to her own son and King Ferdinand's brother, Alfonso.
 In 1224 she arranged the marriage of her daughter Berengaria to John of Brienne, a maneuver which brought Ferdinand III closer to the throne of León, since John was the candidate Alfonso IX had in mind to marry his eldest daughter Sancha.
 By proceeding more quickly, Berengaria prevented the daughters of her former husband from marrying a man who could claim the throne of León.

-Perhaps her most decisive intervention on Ferdinand's behalf took place in 1230, when Alfonso IX died and designated as heirs to the throne his daughters Sancha and Dulce from his first marriage to Theresa of Portugal, superseding the rights of Ferdinand III.
+Perhaps Berengaria's most decisive action took place in 1230, when Alfonso IX died having designated as heirs to the throne his daughters Sancha and Dulce from his first marriage to Theresa of Portugal, superseding the rights of Ferdinand III.
 Berengaria met with the princesses' mother and succeeded in the ratification of the Treaty of Las Tercerías, by which they renounced the throne in favor of their half-brother in exchange for a substantial sum of money and other benefits.
 Thus were the thrones of León and Castile re-united in the person of Ferdinand III, which had been divided by Alfonso VII in 1157.
 She intervened again by arranging the second marriage of Ferdinand after the death of Elisabeth of Hohenstaufen.
-Although he already had plenty of children, Berengaria was concerned that the king's virtue not be diminished with illicit relations.
+Although he already had several children, Berengaria was concerned that the king's virtue not be diminished with illicit relations.
 This time, she chose a French noblewoman, Joan of Dammartin, a candidate put forth by the king's aunt and Berengaria's sister Blanche, widow of King Louis VIII of France.
-Berengaria served again as regent, ruling while her son Ferdinand was in the south on his long campaigns of the Reconquista.
+Berengaria ruled alone while her son Ferdinand was in the south on his long campaigns of the Reconquista.
 She governed Castile and León with her characteristic skill, relieving him of the need to divide his attention during this time.